jwnwilson/hexrepo/README.md

         - Store data in graph format and visualise it
         - Categorise PLP pages
         - Fan out and crawl web page PDP page contents
-    - Setup command to run local against bastion db
-        - Can already do this with bastion command
     - Add ability to disable / destroy projects
     - Improve docker container builds
         - Reduce image size